favoretti/terraform-provider-adx/docs/resources/adx_table.md

 - **recreate_schema** (Boolean, Optional) True if the command may recreate the schema of the table.
 Default is "false".
 Only applied for updates.
 Takes precedence over recreate_schema
 - **distributed** (Boolean, Optional) Indicates that the command ingests from all nodes executing the query in parallel.
 Default is "false"
 - **force_an_update_when_value_changed** (String, Optional) A unique string.
 If changed the script will be applied again.
 Default is ""

+`cluster` Configuration block for connection details about the target ADX cluster

+*Note*: Any attributes specified here override the cluster config specified in the provider.
+Once a resource overrides an attribute specified in the provider, it will be stored explicitly as state for that resource and will not be possible to go back to the provider config.

+- **cluster_uri** - (String, Optional) Target ADX cluster endpoint URI, starting with `https://`
+- **client_id** - (String, Optional) The client ID for a service principal having admin access to this cluster/database.
+- **client_secret** - (String, Optional) The client secret for a service principal having admin access to this cluster/database
+- **tenant_id** - (String, Optional) Id for the tenant to which the service principal belongs

 ### Attribute Reference